gurdulicluka/gurdulicluka/README.md

 ### 👨‍💻 About me

 I'm a self taught frontend developer based in Croatia and is currently looking for work and participation in open source projects.
-I mainly code in `React.js` / `Next.js`.
+I mainly code in `React.js`.
 Always eager to learn and create new awesome things.<br><br>
-My journey as a developer started in 2019 when I started dabbling with some `Python` and backend which to me got boring quite fast, so I began looking elsewhere.
-Long story short, I pivoted into web development and fell in love with the creative side of it.
+My journey as a developer started in 2019 when I started dabbling with some `Python` and backend which got boring quite fast, so a year later I began looking elsewhere.
+Long story short, I pivoted into frontend development and fell in love with the creative side of it.
 Somewhere in between logic and creativity is a place where I feel the most happy.

 ---